-Cookie Jar Bakery in Lee's Summit – Make your celebration sweeter with traditional iced Christmas cookies, which are both cute and delicious, and wonderful gingerbread men.
-The shop's new homemade granola offers a healthy option, and they get rave reviews on their salted caramel brownies and lemon bars – a perfect reward for getting your holiday shopping done.
+Cookie Jar Bakery in Lee's Summit – Make your celebration sweeter with traditional iced Christmas cookies, which are both cute and delicious, wonderful gingerbread men and small Bundt cakes in seasonal flavors.
+They get rave reviews on their salted caramel brownies and lemon bars – a perfect reward for getting your holiday shopping done.
 You can always walk in, but if you want something special, give them a call as soon as possible.

 B+B Boulangerie & Fair-Weather Café in Springfield – Go global with your holiday treats at B+B. Choose a traditional German Stollen wrapped around a ribbon of homemade marzipan.
 Their festive Santa coffee cake is stuffed with cinnamon sugar.
 And the Askinosie Buche de Noel (French Yule Log Cake) is filled with a full pound of Askinosie chocolate and decorated with marzipan mushrooms.
 Be sure to check out their North Pole cookie collection, too.

 Pie Safe Bakery and Cafe in Pocahontas (just north of Cape Girardeau) – Located in a 1910 bank (it has an old-fashioned candy store in the vault!), Pie Safe Bakery can't be beat for comfort food for the holidays.
-Molasses cookies and black walnut sandies are always hot sellers, they have lots of decorated sugar cookies in Christmas motifs, and they feature German picture cookies – springerle – done with hand-carved rolling pins.
-But the thing that blew me away was their edible mini churches: imagine a gingerbread house but made with sugar cookies.
+Enjoy old-fashioned grandma cookies, German yeast coffee cakes and date pinwheels, and be sure to check out their variety of ethnic treats.
+And their homemade jams and jellies made from local fruit make great hostess gifts.

 Sweet Mayhem Bakery and Bistro in Kennett – They have it all when it comes to desserts and treats: beautiful made-to-order and ready-to-go cakes, pies, soaked cinnamon rolls, iced sugar cookies, fudge, homemade candy and delectable mini cannoli.
-Sweet Mayhem's chef, Chad Stone, will be a contestant on Food Network's upcoming Holiday Gingerbread Showdown.
-Chef Chad will be featured on Episode 1 "Naughty or Nice" Nov.
-25 at 8 p.m. competing to create the ultimate gingerbread showpiece.
+Sweet Mayhem's chef, Chad Stone, was a contestant on Food Network's Holiday Gingerbread Showdown in 2018, competing to create the ultimate gingerbread showpiece.

 Sugar and Spice Laura's Delight in Montgomery City - Go to town on seasonal cookies from this delightful bakery, featuring 25 different types of cookies available individually or in trays.
 Many of their recipes feature a German heritage, including anise-flavored springerle cookies with imprinted designs.
 Other favorites include fruit cake and old-fashioned date bars rolled in sugar as well as traditional decorated sugar cookies in holiday designs.

-Nathaniel Reid Bakery in Kirkwood - At only two years old, they've maintained a five-star rating on both TripAdvisor and Yelp – and with good reason.
+Nathaniel Reid Bakery in Kirkwood - At only three years old, they've maintained a five-star rating on both TripAdvisor and Yelp – and with good reason.
 Award-winning pastry chef Nathaniel Reid makes sure every item on the menu is exquisitely executed.
 Imagine the reaction you'll get when you set fresh Stollen or rich yule log in front of your guests.
 Choose from the Samuel Yule Log with milk chocolate mousse, pecan croquant and chocolate coconut cream or the Urania Yule Log with yogurt mousse, strawberry coulis, roasted mangos and lady finger sponge.
 Jams, chocolates, meringues and macarons – all filled with handmade deliciousness – are always a welcome gift.

 Between Nov.
 1 and Jan.
 15, approximately 29 holidays are observed by seven of the world's major religions.
-I don't know all the traditions – but personally, I think that means 29 great reasons to enjoy a sweet Missouri treat.
-Enjoy all the holidays!
+You may not know all the traditions – but it's 29 great reasons to enjoy a sweet Missouri treat.
+Enjoy all the holidays – and Merry Christmas!